kpwahn/javascript-intricacies/docs/object-literal.md

-# Object Literals (also called object initializer)
+# Object Literals (also called object initializers)

 This is the easiest way to create a JavaScript Object.